guettli/programming-guidelines/README.rst

 C is slow
 .........

 ... looking at the time you need to get things implemented.
-Yes, the execution is fast, but the time to get the problem dones takes "ages".
+Yes, the execution is fast, but the time to get the problem done takes "ages".
 I avoid it, if possible.
 If Python/Ruby/... get to slow, you can optimize the hotspots.
 But do this later.
 Don't start with the second step.
 First get it done and write tests.
 Then optimize.

 Focus on Data Structures
 ........................

 A relational database is a rock solid data storage.
 Use a tool to get schema migrations done (for example django).
-Use PostgreSQL.
+I use PostgreSQL.

 Version Control
 ...............